ghisloine/EAFT/README.md

 # GA TUNER

 #### GA Tuner is autotuning tool which uses Genetic Algorithm for solving best flag set for C code compilation.
 Polybench dataset is used in this project but any other dataset could be used.

+#### REQUIREMENTS

+GCC-11 required.
+For better experience, macbook default gcc is not suitable because of optimization flags.
+Homebrew GCC-11.3.0 version tested.